Mittersill: History

 There is evidence of a settlement in the Mittersill area during the Bronze Age in around 2200 BC.
 Mittersill itself was first founded in the 11th century as a part of Bavaria.
 Its castle was built in the middle of the next century.

 Mittersill fell under the control of the Archbishopric of Salzburg in the 13th century and the castle became the seat of the archbishops in Upper Pinzgau.
 By 1357 Mittersill had a market town charter conferred upon it by the Salzburg Archbishop Ortolf, which boosted the town's profile considerably.
 By the 14th century it was acting as an important trade crossroads with salt, ice, and copper being taken south over the Felbertauern Pass (2481m) to Southern Tyrol and Friuli in northeastern Italy.
 Goods such as wine, fruits, velvet, and silks came north over the pass to be taken into present-day Austria and Germany.

 In the 1525 German Peasants' War (Bauernkriege), Mittersill castle was burned down and subsequently rebuilt, giving it the appearance that can be seen today.
 In 1635 and 1746 the town itself was struck by fire and most of the medieval marketplace was destroyed as a result.

-Mittersill became linked to Zell am See in 1898 and Krimml along the Salzach Valley with the opening of the Pinzgau Lokalbahn train service, which still operates today.
+Mittersill became linked to Zell am See in 1898 and Krimml along the Salzach Valley with the opening of the Pinzgauer Lokalbahn train service, which still operates today.

 A military school for an aerial tramway was founded in Mittersill in 1939.
 A subcamp of the Mauthausen concentration camp was located here during World War II.
 Construction work for a goods cable car across the mountain range started in 1943.
 Part of this cable car included two supports, each 280 m high; one was built of steel, the other was constructed of wood (the tallest ever in this material).
 As a result of the war, this aerial cable car could not be completed and both pillars were demolished in the 1950s.

-On August 8, 2008 Mittersill received city rights.
+On August 8, 2008, Mittersill received city rights.